Epeoloides pilosulus: Risk and conservation

 Due to their specialization and host reliance, cuckoo bees are generally found in lower abundances than other non-parasitic bees.
 This contributes to their rarity and can make conservation assessments difficult.

 In 2011, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) designated E. pilosulus as Endangered, but in May 2025, it was instead designated as Data Deficient.
 In 2005, the Xerces Society designated this bee to be Critically Imperiled and at high risk of extinction.
 The U.S. Fish and Wildlife does not have a listed threat ranking for E. pilosulus.

-E. pilosulus are reliant on their Macropis host population, which are in turn specialists on Lysimachia.
+Epeoloides pilosulus are reliant on their Macropis host population, which are in turn specialists on Lysimachia.
 As such, their survival is highly and specifically dependent on the health of these additional populations.
 Loss and reduction of Macropis habitat and nest aggregations presents the most significant threat to the species survival.
 Their range is highly dependent on the swampy habitats of Lysimachia that are becoming increasingly fragmented, preventing gene flow between both the floral and bee populations.

 While E. pilosulus populations remain very limited, the other Epeoloides species, Epeoloides coecutiens, remains more common.